 What will we provide you?

+### Step 6 - Practical exam Your exam will include around an hour of controlling, some questions, and a comprehensive debrief in which your examiner will explain what you’ve done well and what you need to improve upon.
+If you meet the standard to be awarded a rating, they will request your rating to be upgraded to S1!
 This is manually processed, so may take up to around 72 hours from the point at which your exam report is filed.
 You will receive an email when the rating upgrade has taken place, and will then be able to login as a controller.
 You will be removed from the New Controller TG.

 As a new S1, you are permitted to control any DEL or GND position in VATSIM UK, with the exceptions of London/Heathrow, London/Gatwick, and Military aerodromes.
 When moving onto a new position, you should be sure to read the local documentation available on our downloads page to ensure that you are aware with the local procedures.

-To progress to your S2 rating, you will need to request to join the waiting list.
 To do this, submit a ticket to ATC Training via the helpdesk.
 You may be offered a training place at any UK aerodrome.

 Further information on our training programmes is available in the ATC Training Handbook.

 In light of the high traffic levels that Gatwick regularly sees, S1-rated members wishing to control there must complete an additional endorsement here.
+To access the moodle exam you must have achieved 50 hours controlling post rating upgrade.

 After solidifying your S1 knowledge and having controlled for at least 50 hours, you may wish to train on our A/G Fiso endorsement.
-This is a moodle based teaching module that allows you to control smaller airfields as an A/G (Air - Ground Radio Operator) or FISO (Flight Information Service Officer).
+This is a Moodle based teaching module that allows you to control smaller airfields as an A/G (Air - Ground Radio Operator) or FISO (Flight Information Service Officer).
 This module will start to teach the basics of VFR flight and will stand you in good stead for beginning your S2 training.
-You can find further details here and if you wish to be enrolled in the course then submit a ticket to helpdesk.
+You can find further details here and if you wish to be enrolled in the course then submit a ticket to the helpdesk.

 Where will my training take place?